porres/completion-plugin/README.md

 [iemguts/canvasargs]

 The first use the path you've set.
 The second uses the standard path.
 So the autocomplete plugin will show two options for canvasargs.
 Notice that the first method doesn't avoid naming conflicts while the seconds does.
-For that reason the latter is usually preferred.
+For that reason the latter may be preferred.

 #### Extra keywords